 Requirements and Advantages of the CMS Conditions of Participation

 Fortunately, we’re on the cusp of a data sharing revolution in healthcare — the standards and technology largely exists and the incentive structures are broadening to make sharing data seamless between organizations, and now we are beginning to see policies that make that a reality.

 These rules are moving us in the right direction, and when paired with the CMS e-notification rule announced in March as well, they will spur real progress.
-Starting in May 2021, a new CMS Condition of Participation (CoP) requires Medicare and Medicaid participating hospitals (including psychiatric hospitals and critical access hospitals (CAHs)) to send notifications to certain providers of a patient’s admission, discharge, or transfer.
+Starting April 30, 2021, a new CMS Condition of Participation (CoP) requires Medicare and Medicaid participating hospitals (including psychiatric hospitals and critical access hospitals (CAHs)) to send notifications to certain providers of a patient’s admission, discharge, or transfer.
 Specifically, hospitals must send notifications of a patient’s inpatient, emergency department, and observation admission/registration, as well as transfer and discharge (notifications for transfers within an inpatient admission are not required but must occur from outpatient to inpatient).